Glossary for the Antibiotic Pipeline

 - Phase 2: A drug candidate’s effectiveness and safety are evaluated in a group of patients (generally 30 to 300) who have the condition the drug is meant to treat.
 Developers examine the side effects and potential risks of the drug and the initial indications of its effectiveness.
 Phase 2 studies provide information on the drug’s optimal dose and how it should be administered.

 - Phase 3: The drug is tested in a large group (often 1,000 or more people) to gather statistically significant evidence about its safety, effectiveness, benefits, and risks.
 Test subjects are patients with the condition the drug is meant to treat.
-Phase 3 studies provide key information that FDA uses to decide whether to approve a drug for use.
+Phase 3 studies provide key information that FDA considers in deciding whether to approve a drug for use.

-- New drug application: A drug developer requests approval to market a drug to patients by submitting a new drug application to FDA.
+- New drug application: A drug developer’s request to FDA for approval to market a drug to patients.
 This application contains the results of all animal and human studies of the drug as well as information on its manufacturing.
 The agency reviews the application and decides whether the drug can be approved or needs additional testing.

 Drug discovery: Early laboratory research to identify or design promising compounds that could eventually become approved medicines.